 The Hawaii-Pacific Area Campaign encompasses the Hawaiian Islands and various territories, commonwealths and possessions in the Central and Western Pacific including Guam, the CNMI and American Samoa.
 Military and DOD civilian personnel stationed in Japan, Korea, Thailand and other locations in the far Pacific and Asia can donate through the Overseas Campaign, which is managed centrally in Washington, DC.

 The Hawaii-Pacific CFC is chaired on an annual rotating basis by the senior military service commanders on Oahu.
-The 2018 campaign is being led by Commander, US Indo-Pacific Command.
-For the local CFC website, click the CFC log thumbnail:
+The 2021 campaign was led by the Hawaii Air National Guard, which has transitioned leadership for the 2022 CFC campaign to the U.S. Coast Guard.

 The CFC Office in the Office of Personnel Management (OPM) exercises broad supervision and provides guidance for each of the campaign zones, and insures that the campaigns are managed per the statutory requirements.
 A link: https://www.opm.gov/combined-federal-campaign/

-For help with the CFC Campaign for 2018, please contact the Campaign Outreach Coordinator:
+For help with the CFC Campaign for 2021, including detailed campaign results for your individual agency, please contact the Campaign Outreach Coordinator: